More than 1.5 billion people are learning English worldwide.

 The best way to know your progress is by passing a test.
 The app should provide controlled checking in the middle of the process and at the end of each section.
 This will convince the students that they are doing well or it will show them that they are not serious enough and need to repeat the material.

-4. Overcoming the Language Barrier
+4. Overcoming the language barrier

 With traditional teaching, many students are afraid to make mistakes and get bad marks.
 This continues after the course when people meet natives and they are afraid to test their skills.